 Longitudinal research consistently points to a very small group of males who display high rates of antisocial behavior across time and in diverse situations.
 The professional nomenclature may change, but the faces remain the same as they drift through successive systems aimed at curbing their deviance: schools, juvenile justice programs, psychiatric treatment centers, and prisons.
-The topography of their behavior may change with changing opportunities, but the underlying disposition persists throughout the life course.
+The topography of their behavior may change with changing opportunities, but the underlying disposition persists throughout the life course.88 chronic juvenile offenders.

-Although nearly a century separates these two quotations, both address the same recurrent problem in delinquency: chronic offenders.
-Today these persons are referred to as serious, violent, and chronic juvenile offenders.
 In fact, it has always been the case that a small group of serious violent youths are responsible for the overwhelming majority of serious violent crime occurring in a population.
-These youth have lengthy delinquent careers (duration), commit crimes at very high rates (frequency), are deeply committed to antisocial behavior (priority), and are most likely to commit crimes such as murder, rape, robbery, and aggravated assault (seriousness).
+These youth have lengthy delinquent careers (duration), commit crimes at very high rates (frequency), are deeply committed to antisocial behavior (priority), and are most likely to commit crimes such as murder, forcible rape, robbery, and aggravated assault (seriousness).